techsoft3d/hc-caas-server-deployment/README.md

 * Save the configuration and click on "Open".
 This will open a terminal window.
 You should now be connected to the instance.
 * Open the communicatorLicense.txt file in a text editor:
 ``nano communicatorLicense.txt``
-* Copy your license key (without quotes) into this file and save it.
+* Copy your license key (without quotes) into this file and save it. (on windows you can copy and paste by right clicking into the terminal window)

-**You can skip the next chapter and go right to "Testing your new Instance of CaaS" if you are not interested in the Docker based deployment**
+**You can skip the next chapter and go right to [Testing your new Instance of CaaS](#testing-your-new-instance-of-caas) if you are not interested in the Docker based deployment**

 ## Getting Started with Docker